ruthgn/Spam-Detection-Filter/spam-vs-ham-detection-filter.md

 ## Vectorization

-At this point, we have the messages as lists of tokens (also known as [lemmas](http://nlp.stanford.edu/IR-book/html/htmledition/stemming-and-lemmatization-1.html)) which we need to convert into a vector form that SciKit Learn's algorithm models can work with.
+At this point, the messages have been converted into lists of tokens (also known as [lemmas](http://nlp.stanford.edu/IR-book/html/htmledition/stemming-and-lemmatization-1.html)) which we need to convert into a vector form that SciKit Learn's algorithm models can work with.

 We're going to convert each message, represented as a list of tokens (lemmas) above, into a vector that machine learning models can understand.

 To summarize the three steps using the bag-of-words model:

-1. Count how many times does a word occur in each message (Known as term frequency)
+1. Count how many times a word occurs in each message (Known as term frequency)

-2. Weigh the counts, so that frequent tokens get lower weight (inverse document frequency)
+2. Weigh the counts, so that frequent tokens are assigned a lower weight (inverse document frequency)

-3. Normalize the vectors to unit length, to abstract from the original text length (L2 norm)
+3. Normalize the vectors to unit length, to subtract from the original text length (L2 norm)

 Let's begin the first step:

 Each vector will have as many dimensions as there are unique words in the SMS corpus.
 We will first use SciKit Learn's **CountVectorizer**.
 This model will convert a collection of text documents to a matrix of token counts.

 We can imagine this as a 2-Dimensional matrix.
-Where the 1-dimension is the entire vocabulary (1 row per word) and the other dimension are the actual documents, in this case a column per text message.
+Where the 1st dimension is the entire vocabulary (1 row per word) and the other dimension are the actual documents, in this case a column per text message.

 For example: